I've learned many things over the past thirty years and some lessons play out in my mind over and over.

 • Successful systems are not designed around exception cases.
 They're designed around majority (happy path) cases.
 But most political discussion in the USA today is about... exception cases.

-• You're focused on delivering a product.
-Or you're focused on something else.
+• You're focused on delivering a product or you're focused on something else.
 The software crew believe their focus is a product but more often it's their political situation, a promotion, building their resume, virtue signaling, mating...

 • Second Project Syndrome - the dangerous belief that your second project should have the perfection that your first project lacked.